 [This is what real love is]

-God’s love doesn’t fail and it isn’t selfish.
-Jesus’ endured all things, even to death on a cross.
-I can guarantee you that this didn’t feel good–at least physically.
-However, loving as Jesus loves does have a tendency to make the heart healthy and Joyful.
 As followers of Christ it’s His love that we aim to imitate.
-I still have plenty of room to grow myself, but thankfully, with time, patience, practice and most of all God’s great help, things do grow and change.
+I still have plenty of room to grow myself, but thankfully, with time, patience, practice and most of all God’s great help, things can and do grow and change.

 Unfortunately, fairy tales and nursery rhymes don’t tell us enough about the bumps along the way.
 Okay, so maybe we do have that brother and sister duo (Jack and Jill) as one of our shining examples: “Jack and Jill went up a hill to fetch a pail of water.
 Jack fell down and broke his crown and Jill came tumbling after.”
 Evidently, family mishaps do happen.

 This nursery rhyme becomes even more telling when Jack goes to bed with a plastered head; his sister Jill comes in with a grin and is then whipped by their mother for causing Jack’s disaster.
 (What kind of nursery rhyme is this!?
 I’m about to break into my own rendition of “Can you feel the love tonight.”)

 Did Jill really cause the disaster?
 Was discipline deserved?
 Did their mother over react?
 Is it possible that Jill just found Jack’s plastered head quite the sight and couldn’t help but grin?